shayaanrehman7-cmd/sales-performance-dashboard/README.md

 # sales-performance-dashboard
- Sales Performance Dashboard — Excel Portfolio Project A dynamic, multi-sheet Excel dashboard analysing 500+ sales transactions across regions, products, and sales representatives over a full fiscal year.
+Sales Performance Dashboard — Excel Portfolio Project.
+A dynamic, multi-sheet Excel dashboard analysing 500+ sales transactions across regions, products, and sales representatives over a full fiscal year.
 Built as part of an ongoing transition into Business and Data Analysis.

 Project Overview: